-Alcohol and drug (or “controlled substance”) charges are among the most common faced by people who are 17 years of age or younger.
+Alcohol and drug (or “controlled substance”) charges are among the most common faced by children who are 17 years of age or younger.
 Having an effective and trustworthy advocate on your side helps you work towards the best possible outcome.
 It may be tempting to dismiss drug or alcohol related charges with a “kids will be kids” sort of attitude, but the reality is that these charges can come with life-altering effects if not handled carefully and correctly.

-Two Goals When Facing Drug & Minor in Possession Charges
+Two Goals When Facing Controlled Substance Charges

 Involvement with drugs and alcohol at a young age is typically an indicator of some other underlying psychological or behavioral issue.
-As a result, there are typically two goals when working with a juvenile facing a drug or alcohol charge:
+As a result, there are typically two goals when working with a child facing a drug or alcohol charge:

 - To minimize the long-term consequences ensure the young man or woman can move their life in a more positive direction.